ericleasemorgan/carrel2diagram/README.md

 This hack can be (easily) customized in a few ways:

 1. First off all, you can change the value of POS found at the top of [`./bin/carrel2json.py`](./bin/carrel2json.py).
 The value of POS denotes the part-of-speech to extract from each sentence.
-Sensical values include: NN (nouns), NNP (proper pronouns), and ADJ (adjective).
-Thus, you can visualized what people are mentioned in the same sentences or what adjectives are used together.
+Sensical values include: NN (nouns), NNP (proper nouns), and ADJ (adjectives).
+Thus, you can visualize who or what are mentioned in the same sentences or what adjectives are used together.

 2. Second, you can edit the [HTML template](./etc/template.htm).
 For example, you might make the resulting HTML "responsive."

 3. Third, you could make the resulting visualization more usable by editing [`./html/js/knowledge_graph.js`](./html/js/knowledge_graph.js).
 More specifically, the network diagram (JSON file) is read &amp; rendered by a Javascript library called [D3](https://d3js.org), and `./html/js/knowledge_graph.js` is used to specify characteristics of the visualization.
-For example, you change the sizes &amp; colors of the diagram's nodes &amp; edges.
+For example, you could change the sizes &amp; colors of the diagram's nodes &amp; edges.
 You could denote the "gravity" between nodes.
 You could add buttons enabling somebody to navigate in &amp; around the graph.

 ## Future work